cameron-gagnon/CookmATE/README.md

 * Fix 'put_item' duplicate error with database
 * Fix repeat command repeating the correct information at each state in recipe (including before selecting a recipe)
+* Update regex in scrape.py to find 'preheat the oven to ...' as well as other common phrases